Blueberryy/Anti-Speedrunner_System/README.md

 ```
 - Scenario 2
 ```
-ass_enabledgamemodes "versus" // The plugin itself is enabled in only "versus" mode. asssaferoom_enabledgamemodes "coop" // The Saferoom system is only enabled in "coop" mode.
+ass_gamemodetypes "4" // The plugin itself is enabled in only Versus game modes. ass_enabledgamemodes "versus" // The plugin itself is enabled in only "versus" mode. asssaferoom_enabledgamemodes "coop" // The Saferoom system is only enabled in "coop" mode.